Warm bulbs, cool bulbs & everything in between…

 Personally, I think 4300-5000K is damn cold (particularly 5000K).
 If you choose bulbs in this range, you’re looking at a cold blue-white light that is MOST similar to a clear, bright, north-facing day, (wearing blue-tinted glasses).
 The closer you are to 4000K the more neutral/less blue the light will be, the closer you are to 5000K, the cooler or bluer the light will be.

-- Whereas some cool paint colours can look pretty in warm light, warm paint colours will look flat and distorted in this cool white-blue light.
+• Whereas some cool paint colors can look pretty in warm light, warm paint colors will look flat and distorted in this cool white-blue light.

-- Cool paint colours will respond well to cool white-blue light, just as warm colours respond well to the 2700K range.
+• Cool paint colors will respond well to cool white-blue light, just as warm colors respond well to the 2700K range.
 If you are a lover of everything crisp, cold and clean, this could be the Kelvin for you.
 Just don’t tell your partner about this amazing ‘Kelvin’ fellow you’ve been introduced to.

 5100K+